When the Kite String Pops: Reception

 In 1999, sales of the album were just over 37,000 copies in the US, which is higher than average for a band with no publicity and released exclusively on an independent label.

+In the years following the band's breakup, the album has grown to receive critical acclaim, and has since become regarded as an underground classic and seminal album in heavy metal.
+In 2012, Randall Cunningham of Sputnikmusic described the album as "an essential, volatile mix of all things horrific and unforgiving".

 Track listing

 All songs written and composed by Acid Bath.